ayn2op/discordo/README.md

 - `g` or `Home`: Selects the first message rendered.
 - `G` or `End`: Selects the last message rendered.

+- `r`: Reply to the selected message without mention.
-- `r`: Reply to the selected message with mention.
+- `R`: Reply to the currently selected message with mention.

 Input: